 While removing conditions may increase your chances of securing the property, it comes with taking on additional risks.
 For example, if you agree to purchase a property without an inspection and find out there are damages and issues after the fact, those issues become your responsibility.

 When making an offer on a home it’s wise to use an experienced Realtor that can help you ensure you have proper protection.
 If you have any further questions, rest assured that the Deeded team is here to support you in any way we can.
+We can connect you with one of our independent real estate lawyers who would be glad to assist you.
 Send us an email and we would be happy to answer any questions you have or provide recommendations to suit your situation.